ten7/contractor.ten7.com/index.md

     *   Log in to Slack and add your profile photo and your personal pronouns in parentheses next to your "full name," so we know who you are.
 Then say hi! 👋🏻
 *   In the meantime, we will get you set up with...
     *   An employee number
-    *   Your new ten7.com email address
+    *   Your new ten7.com email address (please log in and set up 2FA within two weeks to avoid getting locked out of your new email account)
     *   Other accounts, such as: Jira, Asana, Notion, Slack, Harvest, 1Password, Gitlab, and more
+    *   A DISC Assessment, which you can learn more about [here](https://www.discprofile.com/what-is-disc)

 ## We know you must have loads of questions!
 Here are some answers.